Cute pet dog with a red retro alarm clock as Daylight Saving Time ends.

 Don’t be surprised if your pup sits by their empty bowl, looking up at you with their best “feed me” puppy dog eyes.

-When food doesn’t come on time, your pup might act out by begging, chewing things they shouldn’t chew, or raiding the garbage cans.
+When food doesn’t come on time, your pup might act out by begging.
+What’s worse, they may even begin chewing things they shouldn’t chew or raiding the garbage cans.
+Literally, keep a lid on it and their behavior by modifying their feeding schedules if need be.

-When you return an hour late, especially when the sun goes down, they can suffer added anxiety.
+When you return an hour later than normal, especially once the sun has already gone down, they can suffer added anxiety.

 You can help your dog prepare for the end of Daylight Saving Time in a way that will reduce stress or unwanted behavior.